truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/MinIOClustersSCALE/_index.md

 ---
-title: "MinIO (Community) Application"
+title: "MinIO Apps"
-description: "Tutorials for using the MinIO community application available for TrueNAS SCALE."
+description: "Tutorials for using the MinIO community and Enterprise applications available for TrueNAS SCALE."
 geekdocCollapseSection: true
 weight:
 aliases: